openmhealth/shimmer/README.md

 ### Option 1.
 Download and run Docker images

-If you don't have Docker, Docker Compose, and Docker Machine installed, download [Docker Toolbox](https://www.docker.com/toolbox) and follow the installation instructions for your platform.
-If you don't have a running Docker machine, follow these instructions to [deploy one locally](https://docs.docker.com/machine/get-started/), or these instructions to [deploy to the cloud](https://docs.docker.com/machine/get-started-cloud/) on any of these [cloud platforms](https://docs.docker.com/machine/drivers/).
+If you don't have Docker and Docker Compose, please set them up. ([Docker for Mac](https://docs.docker.com/docker-for-mac/), [Docker for Windows](https://docs.docker.com/docker-for-windows/).

-Once you have a running Docker host, in a terminal
+Once you're set up, in a terminal

 1. Clone this Git repository.
-1. Run `docker-machine ls` to find the name and IP address of your active Docker host.
-1. Run `eval "$(docker-machine env host)"` to prepare environment variables, *replacing `host` with the name of your Docker host*.
-1. Run the `./update-compose-files.sh` script.
-  * This step should be removed once Compose 1.5 is released.
-1. Download and start the containers by running
+1. Download and start the containers using either
   * `docker-compose up -d`
+    * to bring up the resource server and the console
+  * `docker-compose up -d resourceserver`
+    * to bring up only the resource server
   * If you want to see logs and keep the containers in the foreground, omit the `-d`.
-  * This will download up to 1 GB of Docker images if you don't already have them, the bulk of which are MongoDB, nginx and OpenJDK base images.
+  * This will download up to 0.5 GB of Docker images if you don't already have them, the bulk of which are the underlying MongoDB, nginx and OpenJDK images.
-  * It can take up to a minute for the containers to start up.
+1. It can take up to a minute for the containers to start up.
 You can check their progress using `docker-compose logs` if you started with `-d`.
+1. The console container publishes port 8083 and the resource server container publishes port 8084.
+  * The console container proxies all API requests to the resource server container, so you can send API requests to port 8083 or port 8084.
-1. Visit `http://<your-docker-host-ip>:8083` in a browser.
+1. Visit `http://<shimmer-host>:8083` in a browser to open the console.

 ### Option 2.
 Build the code and run it natively or in Docker